-Prerequisite: A grade of B+ or better in Honors Algebra 2 and teacher recommendation
+Prerequisite: A grade of B+ or better in Honors Algebra 2 and teacher recommendation OR a grade of A or better in CP Algebra II and teacher recommendation

 This is a highly rigorous study of functions to prepare students for Advanced Placement Calculus, or for any college-level calculus course.
-The course is aligned to the Common Core State standards for Pre-Calculus as well as addressing concepts needed for success in the AP Calculus.
+The course is aligned to the Common Core State standards for Precalculus as well as addressing concepts needed for success in the AP Calculus.
 Students enrolled in this course will work through the year to study mathematics on a more abstract level by applying concepts in new situations to develop a greater learning stretch.
 Assessments have both calculator and non calculator sections, are timed, and require students to apply the concepts in new situations.
-It is strongly recommended students in the Honors Program have their own Tl83+ calculator.
+It is strongly recommended students in the Honors Program have their own TI83+ calculator.